The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 More on this subject: Dubrovnik Survival Guide

 I want your first day in Dubrovnik to WOW you over and over.
-I love this itinerary for your first day — it takes you around the Old City, gives you some time to chill by the beach or pool, visits my favorite restaurant in town, and takes in unforgettable views of the city.
+I love this itinerary for your first day — it takes you around Dubrovnik’s Old Town, gives you some time to chill by the beach or pool, visits my favorite restaurant in town, and offers unforgettable views of the city.

 No, my guide Ana and I didn’t plan our matching outfits!

-Your first activity in Dubrovnik should be exploring the Old City!
-Set out early before the heat kicks in.
+The first thing you do in Dubrovnik should be exploring the Old City!
+Set out early before the heat kicks in to explore this UNESCO World Heritage Site.

-You can either explore the city by yourself or hire a guide.
-It can be nice to have a guide — they’ll actually teach you about the real history of the city instead of the fictional Game of Thrones history!
+You can either explore the city by yourself or hire a local guide.
+It can be nice to have a guide — they’ll teach you about the real, rich history of the city instead of the fictional Game of Thrones history!
 You can hire a guide at the Dubrovnik Tourist Board office just outside Pile Gate.

 Otherwise, Dubrovnik is a good place in which to get lost.
 Spend time exploring the hidden pathways, hiking up staircases, and finding the occasional beach bar on the perimeter of the city.

-I recommend taking a look at the Dubrovnik Card and seeing if it will save you money.
-It gives you access to walking the walls of the city; several small museums, galleries and attractions (I enjoyed the Franciscan Monastery); free public transport throughout the city; and discounts on several restaurants, activities, and attractions.
+I recommend taking a look at the Dubrovnik Pass and seeing if it will save you money.
+It gives you access to walking the City Walls; access to several small museums and galleries (I enjoyed the Franciscan Monastery); free public transport throughout the city; and discounts on select activities and attractions.

 Scallop tartare with avocado